Sebastorojas/CPS_Fish_JR/AS.md

-# CPS_Fish_JR

-#UNIVERSIDAD SANTO TOMAS
-#FINAL PROJECT OF INTRODUCTION TO ARTIFICAL INTELIGENCE
+# CPS_Fish_JR FINAL PROJECT OF INTRODUCTION TO ARTIFICAL INTELIGENCE

+UNIVERSIDAD SANTO TOMAS
-#BY JUAN SEBASTIAN ROJAS AGUILAR
+BY JUAN SEBASTIAN ROJAS AGUILAR

-#PROBLEM:
+PROBLEM:
 In the fish company JR there is a maintenance area in charge of keeping all the machines in proper operation.
 To do this, the maintenance of each machine must be planned.
 However, there are an problem in this process.
 The problem is that it is not possible for the maintenance area to know which machines require a stop or require a repair at the time it is necessary
 To solve this, will have an intern in each area, where he will be in charge of performing preventive maintenance to the machines, update the resume and repairs of the same and finally generate reports to supervisors of the maintenance area in case there is a machine that requires repair.
 This is also a way for practitioners in their student form to understand the whole plant process and not stay in one place.

-#THEORETICAL FOUNDATIONS
+THEORETICAL FOUNDATIONS
-#Constraint Satisfaction Problems
+Constraint Satisfaction Problems

 They are problems which have a set of specific variables within a process, in this process specific restrictions must be met, it begins to study in the year 1970 and it was advancing as an important topic in the investigation or logistics of operations and intelligence artificial.
 They are based on the combinatorial search for a solution that satisfies all the restrictions that the process variables have.
 Some great examples of the algorithms of satisfaction of restrictions more known by its acronym in English CPS would be: